tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.router.buckets_info()

-    Return the information on each bucket.
+    Return information about each bucket.
 Since a bucket map can be huge, only the required range of buckets can be specified.

-    :param offset: the offset in a bucket map to select from
+    :param offset: the offset in a bucket map of the first bucket to show
-    :param limit: the maximum number of the shown buckets
+    :param limit: the maximum number of buckets to show

-    :Return: the map of the following type: ``{bucket_id = 'unknown'/replicaset_uuid}``
+    :Return: a map of the following type: ``{bucket_id = 'unknown'/replicaset_uuid}``

 .. _router_api-replicaset_call:

 .. function:: replicaset.call(replicaset, function_name, {argument_list}, {options})

-    Call a function on a nearest available master (distances are defined using ``replica.zone`` and ``cfg.weights`` matrix) with a specified arguments.
+    Call a function on a nearest available master (distances are defined using ``replica.zone`` and ``cfg.weights`` matrix) with specified
+    arguments.

     ..
 NOTE::

         The ``replicaset.call`` method is similar to ``replicaset.callrw``.

-    :param replicaset: an UUID of a replica set
+    :param replicaset: UUID of a replica set
-    :param function_name: a function to execute
+    :param function_name: function to execute
-    :param argument_list: an array of the function's arguments
+    :param argument_list: array of the function's arguments
     :param options:

         * ``timeout`` – a request timeout, in seconds.
 In case the ``router`` cannot identify a